thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 1. Write the code to make the test pass.
 1. Run the test to ensure it passes.
 1. Refactor the code to be more maintainable or performant.
+1. Run the test to ensure it still passes.
 1. Repeat.

 ```shell